gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

    in the **No. approvals required** box.
 1. Click **Update approvers**.

-There are however some restrictions:

-- The amount of required approvals, if changed, must be greater than the default set at the project level.
-This ensures that you're not forced to adjust settings when someone is unavailable for approval, yet the process is still enforced.

 NOTE: **Note:**
 If you are contributing to a forked project, things are a little different.
 Read what happens  when the